Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 :::{.paste target=grammar-rule-multiLineStringExpression}
 :::

 _String interpolation expressions_ replace the traditional string literals and supersede them.
 A string interpolation expression consists of one or more fragments of two different kinds: string content fragments (raw pieces of string content found inside the quoted literal) and _interpolated expressions_, delimited by the special syntax using the `$` symbol.

-This syntax allows to specify such fragments by directly following the `$` symbol with either a single identifier (if the expression is a single identifier) or a control structure body.
+Interpolated expressions can be specified via two forms.

+* `$id`, where `id` is a single identifier available in the current scope;
+* `${e}`, where `e` is a valid Kotlin expression.

 In either case, the interpolated value is evaluated and converted into a `kotlin.String` by a process defined below.
 The resulting value of a string interpolation expression is the joining of all fragments in the expression.